 The name can also be spelt Maebh or Meadhbh.

 5. Oonagh – phonetically: oooh-nah

 Oonagh (or Oona), could derive from the Gaelic word for ‘uan’, meaning ‘lamb’, or has been considered to be based on the Latin word for ‘one’.

 According to Irish legends, Oonagh was the Queen of the Fairies!
 Not a bad title, if you ask us!

 Orlaith can also be spelt as Orla or Orlagh.
 The translation of this Irish girls name is ‘gold’, and the general understanding is that the name means the ‘Golden Princess’ (also a fine title!).

 This popular Irish girl name derives from Irish and means ‘little rose’.
 The name can be anglicised as Roisin or Rosheen.

 This name has a hoard of spellings, including Sadb, Saibh, Sadbh, Sadhb, Sive, or Saeve.
 The name is often thought to mean ‘goodness’.

 1. Sinéad – phonetically: shin-aid

-This classic Irish girls name goes back donkey’s years.
-It is the Gaelic version of Jane which means ‘God is gracious’.
+This classic Irish girl name goes back donkey’s years.
+It is the Gaelic version of Jane, which means ‘God is gracious’.